October 10, 1941, Peter

 documentaries and often donates his voice to films that support issues close to his heart.

-makes his home in Marin County in Northern California since the
+has made his home in Northern California since the

 early '70s.
 An avid outdoorsman, he